-Los Angeles Weight Loss Surgery for Obese Patients
+Weight Loss Surgery for Obese Patients in L.A.

-For those with BMI of 30 or higher— that is, those who are about 50 pounds or more overweight — weight loss surgery is a possible solution.
+For those with BMI of 30 or higher — that is, those who are about 50 pounds or more overweight — weight loss surgery is a possible solution.
 Marina Weight Loss has worked with hundreds of people who have sought a surgical approach to dealing with their obesity.
-Obesity increases the risk of serious health problems, including orthopedic problems, diabetes, and cardiovascular disease, and severe obesity can impair a person’s ability to perform day-to-day activities.
+Obesity increases the risk of serious health problems, including orthopedic problems, diabetes, cardiovascular disease, furthermore severe obesity can impair a person’s ability to perform day-to-day activities.

 Located at Marina Del Rey Hospital, Marina Weight Loss offers several options with proven track records to Los Angeles residents.
 Please explore this site to learn more about our program.
 If you’d like to contact us to set up a free consultation or to ask further questions, our phone number is (310) 577-5540.